-- ➤ If the student has received the 3-vaccine series at any time previously, upload documentation with the dates of that original series (if available). - A positive Hepatitis B Surface Antibody titer is also required to detect immunity, and a quantitative lab report with result, reference range, and interpretation must be uploaded to The College-selected vendor website. - The CDC recommends, and the College requires, that healthcare personnel with written documentation of having received a properly spaced series of Hepatitis B vaccine in the past (such as in infancy or adolescence) but who now test negative for anti-HBs should receive the series of 3 vaccines (or 2 vaccines followed by another titer.
+- ➤ If the student has received the 3-vaccine series at any time previously, upload documentation with the dates of that original series (if available). - A positive Hepatitis B Surface Antibody titer is also required to detect immunity, and a quantitative lab report with result, reference range, and interpretation must be uploaded to The College-selected vendor website. - ➤ The CDC recommends, and the College requires, that healthcare personnel with written documentation of having received a properly spaced series of Hepatitis B vaccine in the past (such as in infancy or adolescence) but who now test negative for anti-HBs should receive the series of 3 vaccines (or 2 vaccines followed by another titer.
 If the 2nd titer is also negative, the student is required to receive the 3rd Hepatitis Bvaccine). - ➤ "High Risk" individuals should not receive the Hepatitis B vaccine series.
-These include: - o History of Hepatitis B infection or presence of a serious concurrent infection - o Presence of a serious concurrent infection - Documented allergy to yeast or formaldehyde - "High Risk" individuals should contact the Health Nurse for a declination waiver. - Per the CDC, many years of experience with Hepatitis B vaccines indicate no apparent risk for adverse events to a developing fetus.
-Current Hepatitis B vaccines contain noninfectious Hepatitis B surface antigen (HBsAg) and should pose no risk to the fetus.
-However, please double-check with your OB provider prior to receiving any vaccine(s) during pregnancy.
+These include: - O History of Hepatitis B infection or presence of a serious concurrent infection - Presence of a serious concurrent infection - Documented allergy to yeast or formaldehyde - ➤ "High Risk" individuals should contact the Health Nurse for a declination waiver.